Back to jobs

 Reports to: VP, People

-The Midi Health People team is growing fast — and we need someone to build the machine that powers it.
-As Director, People Operations, Data & Technology, you will be the architect of our people operating system: the calendar, cadences, data infrastructure, and process backbone that allow the People function — and the broader organization — to scale with clarity and intention.
+The Midi Health People team is growing fast, and we need someone to build the operating system that powers it.
+As Director, People Operations, you will be the architect of how the People function runs: the cadences, planning rhythms, data, governance, and process backbone that let the function, and the company, scale with clarity and intention.

 People Operating System

-• Design and run the operating system of the Midi Health People team: the people calendar, process documentation, and cadences that allow the function to scale
+• Design and run the operating system of the People team: the people calendar, planning cadences, process documentation, and review rhythms that let the function scale

 • Own people policies, handbooks, and operational documentation, keeping them current and accessible